Time to read: 12 min

 4. Manufacturing on Demand (MOD)

-Platforms like the Digital Manufacturing Ecosystem at Fictiv enable MOD with industry-first features for visibility, speed, traceability, and quality.
+Platforms like Fictiv’s operating system for custom manufacturing enable MOD with industry-first features for visibility, speed, traceability, and quality.
 Customers can use it to order custom mechanical parts for both prototyping and production.
 The platform fits in with work-from-home requirements and responds to compressed product introduction timelines.

 MOD customers benefit from on-demand production status updates, centralized access to design files, historical DFM, and other features that streamline manufacturing while saving on materials and storage.
 All of the data for an order is in one place, and the customer can get expert guidance if needed.

-The impact of MOD to enterprise customers ordering and tracking hundreds of parts at once is tremendous.
-24/7 visibility and transparency and access to a real-time schedule keep everything moving efficiently.
-Customers can obtain complex, high-precision mechanical parts at 100 times the speed and one-tenth the cost compared to traditional manufacturing.
+The impact of MOD on enterprise customers ordering and tracking hundreds of parts at once is tremendous.
+24/7 visibility, transparency, and access to a real-time schedule keep everything moving efficiently.
+With the use of CNC machining, customers can obtain complex, high-precision mechanical parts at 100 times the speed and one-tenth the cost compared to traditional manufacturing.

 5. IoT-Enabled In-Plant Automation

-IoT-enabled in-plant automation is another way of referring to the interconnection of devices within an existing infrastructure.
+IoT-enabled in-plant automation is another way to interconnect devices within an existing infrastructure.
 Connectivity enables manufacturing to reduce costs, enhance efficiency, improve safety, and innovate.

-A growing number of production processes are beginning to leverage smart devices and embedded intelligence.
-While not all firms have adopted these technologies across the board, many manufacturers are making plans to embed IoT into their products or processes.
+A growing number of production processes are leveraging smart devices and embedded intelligence.
+While not all firms have adopted these technologies, many manufacturers are planning to embed IoT into their products or processes.
 Along with predictive analytics, IoT technology offers new ways to connect businesses and improve processes.

-Manufacturing accrues a raft of benefits from IoT-enabled automation, including:
+Manufacturing accrues many benefits from IoT-enabled automation, including: